Ninja-za/Ninja-za/README.md

 ###

-<h4 align="left">💫About me:<br><br>I'm William, a new developer in London.
+<h4 align="left">💫About me:<br><br>I'm William, a developer in based London.
 I'm eager to learn and grow my skills in coding.
 I enjoy exploring new technologies and am excited to work on interesting projects.
 I'm looking forward to connecting with other developers and improving my knowledge in this field.</h4>